Engineering Inspector I/II

 - Checking line and grade, elevations, and dimensions to confirm proper installation of work.

-- Notifying customers of shutdowns and following up on complaints.
+- Coordinating outages with Fairfax Water departments and notifying customers of shutdowns and following up on complaints.

-- Measuring and computing quantities of material installed for payment purposes.
+- Measuring and computing quantities of material for payment purposes.

 - Performs other duties as assigned or required.

-- Graduation from high school and a minimum of four years progressively responsible construction inspection experience, or any equivalent combination of education, experience and knowledge.
+- Graduation from high school and a minimum of three years progressively responsible construction or inspection experience, or any equivalent combination of education, experience, and knowledge.

-- Considerable knowledge of the materials and methods used in laying water and sewer mains and restoring pavement and property.
+- Working knowledge of the methods and materials used in installation of water and sewer mains, and restoring pavement and property.

-- Considerable knowledge of asphalt and concrete methods.
+- Knowledge of cement, asphalt, and concrete methods.

 - Skilled in the detection of faulty materials.

 - Ability to read and interpret plans and specifications.

 - Ability to keep accurate records and make accurate computations, drawings and reports.

 - Ability to use or be trained in computer applications.